 * 23 entries including: communications infrastructure, THE MAKING OF THE FITTEST, XO security systems, domain-tasting scams, local money in Germany, biofuel versus food, mediation services, cellulosic ethanol considered, neglected tropical diseases, surrogate reproduction, recycling paper, Marine space assault vehicles, medical ID theft, nonobviousness & patents, ultracheap cars, and tort reform in the US states.

-* GIMMICKS & GADGETS: People keep thinking up new and interesting things to do with cellphones, with an article from MIT TECHNOLOGY REVIEW Online ("Jott: Calling It In" by Wade Roush) describing the new service being offered by a Seattle startup named "Jott", founded by two ex-Microsoft employees in December 2006.
+* GIMMICKS & GADGETS: People keep thinking up new and interesting things to do with cellphones, with an article from MIT TECHNOLOGYREVIEW.com ("Jott: Calling It In" by Wade Roush) describing the new service being offered by a Seattle startup named "Jott", founded by two ex-Microsoft employees in December 2006.

 A Jott user can call a toll-free number on a cellphone, dictate a message up to 30 seconds long, and then specify recipients from a predefined lists of addresses, labeled as "myself" or "family" or "friends" or whatever.
 The message is transcribed and then sent via email or text messaging.
 Suppose a businessman is at an airport and is going to miss a flight; he can then use Jott to let all the folks he's meeting know he won't arrive on schedule, as long as he's set up the address list ahead of time.
 Jott is initially providing the service for free as a promotional measure, but will eventually offer a "premium service" on a subscription basis.

 Jott is not an entirely new idea: doctors and other professionals have had access to call-in transcription services for some time and it's a big business, and there's nothing unusual about cellphones that can store voice memos.
 Other services are arising to convert and distribute voice mail messages over email in the UK and India.
 Eventually it may be something a cellphone user simply expects by default from a service provider.